The Reality of Getting Paid Work Abroad as a North American in Europe

 So what are my options?

-If you’re interested in making a career of teaching English, you could complete your TEFL certification in Madrid.
-This is a month-long course that includes a paid 20-hour practicum.
-You’ll spend 4 weeks in one of the most beautiful cities on Earth while preparing yourself for more adventure!
-Another option is to get your TEFL certification online and use the job placement assistance to help you find work anywhere in Europe.
-Your adviser will open your mind to a job in Eastern European countries like the Hungary and the Czech Republic where it’s more likely to make a livable wage AND be on a work visa.
+If you’re interested in making a career of teaching English, you could complete your TEFL certification online and use the job placement assistance to help you find work anywhere in Europe.
+You could also earn your TEFL certificate in the Czech Republic where it’s more likely to make a livable wage AND be on a work visa teaching in Prague following your course.

 Really want some classroom experience?
-Teach in Italy is the way to go.
-You’ll spend 3 months living with a host family and working as a teaching assistant (15-18 hours/week) at a local school.
+Teaching English in Italy or France is the way to go.
+You’ll spend 3 months living with a host family and working as a volunteer teaching assistant (15-18 hours/week) at a local school.
 Again, your lodging and meals are covered, and the job is only part-time, so you’ll have plenty of time to travel, study the language, and immerse yourself in Italian culture.

 Apply today to kick off your European adventure!